jsfanatik/vuestacks-calendar-mevn-mongoose/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-### Check out https://jsfanatik.github.io to learn more about the VueStacks initiative!

 ### Overview

 The VueStacks calendar MEVN demo utilizes an Axios HTTP client and Express server to create and delete calendar events.